kellyxzhou/OS-Project-3/devlog.md

 - A significant challenge was aligning the data structures in memory with the actual file format.
 It was critical to ensure that the key-value pairs and child pointers were placed at the correct offsets in the node structure.
 - Debugging the issue took some time because the misalignment only became apparent during searches, making it tricky to pinpoint the exact cause.
 Once I identified the node layout problem, the fix was straightforward.

+### Devlog Entry - [2024-12-08, 10:00 AM]

+**What I did today:**
+- Today, I focused on fixing the issue where the search functionality was unable to correctly find the inserted keys in the B-tree.
+I discovered that after inserting key-value pairs, the values were not being written correctly into the file, causing the `search` function to return incorrect results.
+- The issue stemmed from incorrect padding and misaligned offsets when writing the values to the file.
+I updated the code to correctly handle node padding and adjusted the logic for writing and reading key-value pairs.
+  - **Insertion Fix**: When inserting key-value pairs, I ensured that values were written at the correct offsets in the node (starting at byte 176 for values).
+  - **Search Fix**: I updated the `search` function to correctly read values from the appropriate offsets during the search operation.
+  - **Node Layout**: I made sure that each node is padded correctly to ensure the proper structure for the B-tree.

+**What I learned:**
+- It became clear that careful management of file offsets and padding is essential when working with fixed-size node structures, especially when inserting and searching for keys.
+Every piece of data (keys, values, child pointers) needs to be written to specific offsets to maintain the integrity of the node structure.
+- Debugging this issue required me to focus on how data is stored and retrieved from the file, ensuring that each node in the tree is properly updated and consistent.

+**What I plan to do next:**
+- Continue testing the insertion and search functionality with various sets of key-value pairs to ensure that data is stored and retrieved correctly.
+- Begin implementing the logic for node splitting, as this is the next step to handle cases where a node exceeds the maximum number of keys.
+- Expand the `search` functionality to handle multi-level tree traversal, ensuring that keys are correctly found even in deeper levels of the B-tree.

+**Challenges faced:**
+- The main challenge today was fixing the issue with key-value pair retrieval.
+After inserting the first pair, I noticed that subsequent searches for keys returned `0` instead of the correct value.
+- The root cause was an issue with padding and incorrect offsets when writing values to the file, which resulted in misalignment during searches.
+Once the offsets were fixed and proper padding was added, the search function began working correctly.